 As Practical eCommerce points out, matching your imagery to your brand is essential to reinforcing the brand promise, i.e. what your company can do for consumers.
 Shoppers need to feel they’re in the right place before they become comfortable making purchases.
 Your theme must create an immersive environment in line with your brand’s values and offerings—one that’s discernible at a glance.

 Ensure mobile readiness

-You can view any Shopify eCommerce theme in desktop and mobile formats, for instance.
+WordPress and most Shopify eCommerce theme come in desktop and mobile formats, for instance.
 The ability to view demos for desktop and mobile before choosing a theme helps retailers understand the customer experience across devices—something increasingly important as m-commerce becomes more popular and accessible.

 According to one forecast, transactions on mobile devices are poised to overtake transactions on desktop devices.
 Mobile devices were formerly used just to conduct research and browse product catalogues.
 However, now shoppers are increasingly completing transactions on mobile devices from start to finish.
 This underscores the importance of implementing a theme that’s usable on a smaller screen.
 Make sure you know exactly what your theme will look like on all kinds of devices before deciding to use it.